 "Chestnut."
 Westworld, directed by Richard J. Lewis, season 1, episode 2, Warner Bros., 2016.

 The publisher produces the source.
 In the citation, place the publisher before the date of publication.
 Include the publisher for any source type except websites when the name of the publisher is the same as the name of the website.
 Also, it’s not necessary to include the name of publishers for newspapers, magazines, or journal articles, since the name of the publisher is generally insignificant.

 When sources have more than one publisher that share responsibility for the production of the source, place a slash between the names of the publishers.

-In MLA citation format, use the abbreviation UP when the name of the publisher includes the words University Press.
+Use the abbreviation “UP” when the name of the publisher includes the words “University Press.”

 When including the date that the source was published, display the amount of information that is found on the source, whether it's the full date, the month and year, or just the year.

 If the date includes a season rather than a month, make sure to lowercase the season (spring 2021 not Spring 2021).
 Do not capitalize the season.

 When multiple dates are shown on the source, include the date that is most relevant to your work and research.